G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/code_runner_node_guide.md

 - **Timeout Errors**: Execution timeouts are handled gracefully
 - **Resource Limit Errors**: Memory or CPU limit violations are reported
 - **File Access Errors**: Problems loading or saving files are logged and reported
+- **File Size Errors**: Output files exceeding 16MB are rejected and logged as errors

 ## Notes for Non-Coders